-Choosing the right people, especially the right co-founder, is crucial.
-Some entrepreneurs end up picking a co-founder based on friendship, on having been like-minded buddies working together in the past.
-In the excitement of starting a new venture, you may ignore the feeling in your gut that tells you the person you are about to pick does not have the managerial competence for this next step.
-They may lack execution skills, or they may be weak on strategic thinking.
-Instead of bolstering your weaknesses, they compound them.
-Don't let this be an obstacle to your success.
+One of the causes of startup failures is failing to hire talented people to build an effective team.
+Choosing the right team, especially the right co-founder, is crucial.
+Some entrepreneurs pick a co-founder based on friendship—having been like-minded buddies working together in the past.
+In the excitement of starting a new venture, an entrepreneur may ignore the feeling in their gut that tells them the person they are about to pick does not have the managerial competence for this role.
+They may lack execution skills or be weak in strategic thinking.
+Instead of bolstering weaknesses, they compound them.

 Make frugality a company value.

-"Living too high for the business" is another cause for failure cited in research.
-That's one obstacle you can easily avoid.
 It's not uncommon to witness a startup that gets some funding and begins to spend like a Fortune 500 company.
-Euphoria and the thrill of the win replace common sense.
-We all recall the famous 1993 "Shrimp and Weenies" memo sent to all Microsoft employees asking them to be frugal with company money—to order weenies, for example, not shrimp, when the company pays the bill.
-It asked employees to think of Microsoft as "the biggest small company in the world."
-Keeping the small company mentality is good advice, not only for startups but for any company.
+Euphoria and the thrill of the win can replace common sense.
+Uncontrolled spending is a business obstacle that can easily be avoided.
+In the early days of Microsoft, they issued a "Shrimp and Weenies" memo to all employees asking them to be frugal with company money—to order weenies, for example, not shrimp, when the company pays the bill.
+It asked employees to consider Microsoft "the biggest small company in the world."
+As your company grows, keeping a frugal mentality is good advice for the long haul.

-If you regularly fail to get a positive answer to your proposals, ask customers for their feedback on your pricing.
-Many are happy to help, and this can yield some useful information for you on your niche market.
-All of this will lead you away from emotional pricing into more rational pricing.
-(If you need help on how to price your products or services, check out the primer on pricing strategies from Oxford Learning Lab.)
+If you regularly fail to get a positive answer to your proposals, ask customers for feedback on your pricing.
+Many are happy to share, and this feedback can yield helpful information going forward.

 Be willing to abandon what doesn't work.

-Some products or services you include in the business might not work.
+Some products or services included in a business may no longer work.
 We tend to fall in love with our own products and services and find it hard to let something go.
-It's almost as if we develop blinders that prevent us from seeing what is very clear to outsiders, but not to us.
-If you're going to play the game, you need to know when to fold the cards.
-As Gary Hamel put it in What Matters Now: How to Win in a World of Relentless Change, Ferocious Competition, and Unstoppable Innovation, "There's a simple, but oft-neglected lesson.
-To sustain success, you have to be willing to abandon things that are no longer successful.”
+It's almost as if we develop blinders that prevent us from seeing what's apparent to outsiders but not to us.
+As Gary Hamel put it in What Matters Now: How to Win in a World of Relentless Change, Ferocious Competition, and Unstoppable Innovation, "There's a simple but oft-neglected lesson.
+To sustain success, you have to be willing to abandon things that are no longer successful."

-Evaluate what doesn't work and have the courage to walk away from it before it becomes a major obstacle.
-The energy you will have released from letting it go will increase your concentration on what works—it will allow you to apply the intensity of a laser focus on the right target.
+Evaluate what doesn't work and have the courage to walk away from it before it becomes one of your business challenges.
+The energy you will have released from letting it go will increase your concentration on what works, allowing you to apply the intensity of a laser focus on the right target.

 Replace old strategies with new ones.

-Some obstacles are the result of our ingrained habits—clinging to outdated modes and ways of doing business because it's what we know best.
-One such example is relying on outbound marketing tactics without considering the value of inbound marketing strategies.
+Some business challenges result from our ingrained habits—clinging to outdated modes and ways of doing business because it's what we know best.
+For example, relying on outbound marketing tactics without considering the value of inbound marketing strategies.
 Inbound marketing is the brainchild of HubSpot.
-It means attracting customers through a variety of avenues such as blogs, podcasts, videos, social media marketing and many other forms of content marketing.
-It is the antecedent of outbound marketing, which includes strategies such as cold calling, direct email marketing and spam, to name a few.
+It means attracting customers through various avenues such as blogs, podcasts, videos, social media marketing, and many other forms of content marketing.
+It's the antecedent of outbound marketing, which includes strategies such as cold calling and direct email marketing.

-The number-one answer was "finding and training the right people to grow the business," and number two was "easier access to capital."
+Common responses have been finding and training the right people to grow the business and how to find easier access to capital.
 What would your answer be?
-What is the Panama Canal in your business?
-Gaining clarity is the first step toward taking some action steps now to prevent the obstacle from obstructing your road to success later.
+Gaining clarity is the first step toward taking action steps to prevent obstacles from obstructing your road to success.

 Don't distance yourself from the sales function.

 During the startup phase, entrepreneurs generally act as sales chiefs.
 They know their product or service best because they created it.
 As they grow and start to hire staff, some founders may remove themselves from the sales function.
-They slowly start to distance themselves as they focus on financing, people management and other operational issues.
-They may end up losing their grip on what matters most: sales.
-As we all know, sales can make or break a business.
+They slowly distance themselves as they focus on financing, people management, and other operational issues.
+That becomes a major business obstacle because sales can make or break a business.

-Research shows that 55 percent of managers, for example, are too busy to train or develop their sales team.
-And yet, as another study indicates, across a range of industries, there is a direct and consistent correlation between the caliber of the sales force and organizational growth.
-Common advice usually given to entrepreneurs is not to wear too many hats, not to micromanage the business.
-While this is true, when it comes to sales, it is prudent to always keep sales in your peripheral vision so you are not caught off guard and can make adjustments en route before the obstacles pile up.
+Standard advice usually given to entrepreneurs is to avoid wearing too many hats and not to micromanage the business.
+While this is true, when it comes to sales, it's prudent to always keep sales in your peripheral vision so you are not caught off guard and can adjust before business obstacles and business challenges pile up.

 Stick to the knitting.

-Simplify and stay focused on what you know, and what you do best.
+Simplify and stay focused on what you know and what you do best.
 In other words, stick to the knitting.
-Tom Peters and Robert Waterman coined this phrase in their book, In Search Of Excellence: Lessons From America's Best Run Companies.
+Tom Peters and Robert Waterman coined this phrase in their seminal book, In Search of Excellence: Lessons From America's Best Run Companies.
 As the authors put it long ago, be wary of business diversity.
-Three decades later, we hear the same message from Scott Heiferman, CEO of Meetup, who says that "startups die of indigestion not starvation."
-Don't layer more onto your business, and stay focused on your core product.
-If you believe in your product, and you know that it adds value, don't go looking for the next exciting thing.
-Take Heiferman's example as an inspiration: Boring pays.